Shared Equity

 Selling a shared equity property

 When you are ready to sell your home, you will repay the equity share held by the Scottish Government.
 For example, if you have an 80% share in your property when you want to sell, you will get 80% of the sale price and the Scottish Government will get 20%.
-The percentage to be repaid is not affected by any change to the value of the property, so the share you receive back could be worth more of less than your initial contribution.
+The percentage to be repaid is not affected by any change to the value of the property, so the share you receive back could be worth more or less than your initial contribution.

-Find out more about selling a shared equity property
+Find out more about selling a shared equity property.

 Responsibilities of a shared equity owner

 As you own the property outright, you will have the same responsibilities as any other homeowner.
-These include; mortgage repayments, factoring, property repairs and maintenance, buildings and contents insurance, council tax and utility payments.
-These costs should be considered when calculating if you can afford to buy a property.
+These include; mortgage repayments, factoring, property repairs and maintenance, buildings and contents insurance, council tax, and utility payments.
+These costs should be considered when c alculating if you can afford to buy a property.
 We would recommend speaking to an independent financial adviser or mortgage adviser to discuss your options before proceeding with an application.